ILIAS-eLearning/ILIAS/README.md

 After the boilerplate, we start with the interesting stuff, that is actually constructing a form from the two primitives.
-We start by creating some basic input elements we'll need from the only input element i provide atm, the text input.
+We start by creating some basic input elements we'll need from the only input element i provide atm, the `_text_input`.

 ```php
 <?php